Skip to Content

 FLEDGE – First Locally-Executed Decision over Groups Experiment – is also in the works at Google.
 The concept: Deliver interest-based ads, as selected by the browser on the basis of previously visited websites.
 Like Topics, FLEDGE remains in the sandbox phase.

-Google is now testing a new featured called Tracking Protection, which began in January 2024.
+Google is also testing a new featured called Tracking Protection, which began in January 2024.
 This new Chrome feature is set by default to limit cross-site tracking, by restricting websites’ access to third-party cookies.
-This is limited to random users initally but could be extended to all Chrome users in the future.
-The important take away: This looks like a real step away from third party cookies.
+This is limited to random users initially but could be extended to all Chrome users in the future.

 Tracking & Data Measurement

 Google Analytics will operate differently without third-party cookies.
-Machine learning will continue to replace data that cookies provided in the past.
+Machine learning will continue to replace data that cookies have provided.
 Google Analytics will continue to delve deeper into behavioral reporting.
 Google’s Consent Mode will pair with Google tags to honor user preferences regarding cookies.
 If users opt out of cookies, modeling will fill in the missing pieces.

 The Big Picture

-Advertisers have viable alternatives in first-party cookies, email, contextual marketing, and Google's Privacy Sandbox projects.
+Advertisers have viable alternatives in first-party cookies, zero-party data, email, contextual marketing, and Google's Privacy Sandbox projects.
 (To keep up with Google’s initiatives, bookmark its Privacy Sandbox.)
+The shift has been profound over the last few years, and advertisers already see the future without a need for third-party cookies.
+If Google does eventually phase out third-party cookies in Chrome, it could just become a small blip on the radar.

-Marketers and advertisers must be ready for the predictable period of adjustment to the loss of third-party cookies.
+Marketers and advertisers must still get ready for the loss of third-party cookies.
 But the future isn’t gloomy.
 It offers the potential of a better balance of marketing and customer privacy.
 A cookieless future can enhance user confidence in an industry that takes privacy seriously.

 Our team is here to help you navigate and understand changes in the digital advertising space.
 If you have questions or need help with your digital advertising initiatives, don’t hesitate to contact us.